-Montclair State University has made a choice to take a firm position against all forms of sexual violence.
-We know it occurs on all college campuses, most of these incidents are never reported and we are not exempt from these incidents as a University.
-Therefore we have chosen to address sexual violence in several ways:
+Montclair State University takes a firm position against all forms of sexual violence.
+We know it occurs on all college campuses, with most incidents are never reported and we are not exempt from these incidents as a University.
+Montclair State University addresses sexual violence in several ways:

 - Reduce the incidence of sexual violence through educational and outreach efforts